 Requesting a Credit Balance Refund

-If your student account has a credit balance (funds that remain after all charges have been paid, usually from an overpayment or the application of financial aid), you can request a refund by completing a Request for Refund Form and returning it to Student Financial Services.
-If you do not request a refund, any credit balance balance will remain on your account to be applied toward future charges.
+If your student account has a credit balance (funds that remain after all charges have been paid, usually from an over payment or the application of financial aid), you can request a refund by submitting a Refund Request through the Garnet Gateway.
+If you do not request a refund, any credit balance balance will remain on the student account to be applied toward future charges.